WAN Design Requirements

 Note:

 1. I used ESP with AES as the encryption algorithm for this configuration and SHA for hashing.
-The mode is essential; since we are using GRE, we already use tunnels to use transport mode.
+The mode is essential; since we are using GRE, we have already used tunnels as a transport mode.
 If you use tunnel mode, we will have even more overhead, which is unnecessary.

 2. The primary test here was to run a ping between the spokes.
 Since the ping works behind the scenes, our two spoke routers will establish an IPsec tunnel.
 You can see the security association below: